andyl/mvcondo/README.md

     cd <dir>/mvcondo
     webgen

-Project input is read from the 'src' directory.
+Project input is read from the `src` directory.
-Project output is written to the 'output' directory.
+Project output is written to the `output` directory.

 ## Deploying

 The project is hosted on github pages.
 Output HTML is stored on the `gh-pages` branch.

 To deploy: